 The mind, confronted with a feeling of incompleteness, does what seems obvious: it reaches for something.
 A new job, a new relationship, a new project, a new version of itself.
 This reaching feels like action, like agency, like the responsible response to a problem.
 But there is a structural flaw in this entire project, and it operates independently of how hard you try or how good your choices are.

-This is the cycle that keeps moving.
+Not a metaphysical wheel of lifetimes, but the immediate, lived experience of chasing objects that cannot deliver what you are asking of them.
 Get the thing.
 Feel better.
 The feeling passes.
 Conclude the thing wasn’t quite right.
 Get a different thing.
 The interval between relief and emptiness may be hours, months, or years, but the structure is the same each time.
-This is what is meant by samsāra – not a metaphysical wheel of lifetimes, but the immediate, lived experience of chasing objects that cannot deliver what you are asking of them.
-The problem is not that you have chosen the wrong objects.
-The problem is the nature of the transaction itself.

 The Unchanging Witness: Discovering the Awareness That Sees All